 The other kind of supervisor who has to know what you are doing at all times also doesn’t trust you, but it isn’t because they don’t think you can do your job when you’re doing it.
 It is because they fear that you’re “slacking off” or “cheating the system”.
 Their idea of Management™ is to make sure that no one gets paid for 1 minute of time more than they are supposed to and that the department is achieving maximum throughput.
 Now, having the department run efficiently and with great throughput is good management, but squeezing blood from a turnip is not.

 I’m going to deal with the unpopular part of this first.
 First, you should make sure that you – as the worker – are not a problem.
 Maybe you’re 100% of the problem, maybe you’re 0.01% of the problem, but a mature person will seek to correct what they can in themselves whenever possible.
 You know the truth, are you slacking off?
 Do you do the absolute minimum and take long lunches and stand around and talk every time you can?
+Do you never communicate status so your manager always has to ask you?
 If so, you might be the cause of your boss’ behavior.
 Fix it.
 If you can’t fix it because you hate your job and this is how you cope?
 Look for another job.
 Harsh?
 Sure, but you’ll be happier if you go somewhere that you want to be and enjoy being.

 For those micromanagers who are reading this… your turn.
 You need to fix yourselves.
 Even if you do have employees slacking off or doing things incorrectly… you’re not helping.
 In fact, you’re annoying your employees and running yourself ragged with trying to keep track of their minute-by-minute whereabouts.
 In second fact, you aren’t really managing anything, you’re babysitting it at best.
 Who have you grown in a position, mentored up?
 I don’t mean someone who got promoted entirely on their own merits.
 I mean someone who was average or below average and you mentored and trained them up into a rising star in the company.
 If you’re honest, you can probably count that number on one hand or maybe no hands.
 People don’t rise and thrive under a dictator.
 However, you possibly have legitimate concerns.
 Let’s take a look at how you could possibly deal with them in a better way.